Undergraduate Majors and Minors

 Learn more about our undergraduate majors and minors using the links below:

-What do careers look like as a civil engineering major?
+What do careers look like?

 Structural engineers collaborate with architects, builders, and project managers to design and analyze structures that are safe, efficient, and resilient.
 They ensure that materials such as steel, concrete, and timber can withstand loads, environmental forces, and long-term use while meeting building codes and sustainability goals.